SavannahLB/Vending-Machine/README.md

     Talk about evolution of the build; what changed, what was updated, what is the final result

 ### Wooden Frame
+The wood frame is made of 4x1 southern pine lumber.
 ### Funnels
+The funnels are recycled from a wide mouth flavored water.
 ### Gears
+The gears were designed using a CAD software, then 3D printed.
+The gear design was oversided, thus we had to at cardboard inserts to reduce the gears' total capacity.
 ### Ramp
+The ramp is made from bent sheet metal.
+The disign uses three pieces of metal that are pop riveted together.
 ## Testing Description
     Could another test engineer replicate your test?
     Test equipment specified